 When Decarnin failed to show up for Balmain’s Fall 2011 Runway Show, rumors swirled around the shrouded mystery of his absence.
-In response to the sudden shift, “Some things are better left unsaid,” as Balmain refused to release any details regarding Decanin’s departure, leaving fans with only the obvious; that he was no longer with the company.
+In response to the sudden shift, “Some things are better left unsaid,” as Balmain refused to release any details surrounding Decanin’s departure, leaving fans with only the obvious; that he was no longer with the company.

 With much regret, the House of Balmain must revert back to the drawing board with three possible choices: